Torana1998/Sole-Fintess-Business-Analytics/index.md

 # 🏋️ Sole Fitness Business Analytics Project

 This project was completed as part of the NUS Master of Technology in Enterprise Business Analytics programme.
-We collaborated with a Singapore-based e-commerce SME to integrate analytics by creating a unified database, formulating metrics to diversify revenue, and optimising advertising expenditure.
+We collaborated with a Singapore-based e-commerce SME to integrate analytics by creating a unified data base, formulating metrics to diversify revenue and optimise advertising expenditure.

 ---